harel-coffee/SAX-auto/Conbots/EAAI24/README.md

 The following are included in this repository:

-  - A simulated environment for training a learner model on a follow-the-cursor task.
-  - 4 trained model files describing 4 virtual teachers, each trained with different teacher-learner connection settings.
-Those can be found under the directory `trained_teacher_models/`.
+  - `trained_teacher_models/`: 4 trained model files describing 4 virtual teachers, each trained with different teacher-learner connection settings.
+  - `environment.py`: A virtual environment for training a learner model on a follow-the-cursor task.
+  - `t_sim_environment.py`: Simulated environment created for technical reasons of running two agents (teacher and learner) simultaneously.
+Can be ignored by the user.
+  - `main.py`: Main running file to train a virtual learner, with full description of parameters and their meaning.

 ## Getting Started